docker/docs/datacenter/dtr/2.1/guides/install/index.md

 For high-availability you should set 3, 5, or 7 DTR replicas.
 The nodes where you're going to install these replicas also need to be managed by UCP.

-To add replicas to a DTR cluster, use the `docker/dtr join` command.
-To add
+To add replicas to a DTR cluster, use the `docker/dtr join` command:
-replicas:

-1. Make sure the DTR images are loaded into the node.

-2. Load you UCP user bundle.
+1. Load your UCP user bundle.

-3. Run the join command.
+2. Run the join command.

     When you join a replica to a DTR cluster, you need to specify the ID of a replica that is already part of the cluster.
 You can find an